-Joyce works in the Finance Department, along with a little bit of work in Human Resources.
+Joyce is our Finance Associate, and does a little bit of work in Human Resources.
 She pays the bills and processes the paychecks, so people are really nice to her.
 She’s been with GYC since 2002.

 “I have lived in Dillon, MT for 30 years and plan to be there forever.
 I grew up in Nebraska and then Colorado, graduating from Colorado State in 1973 with a degree in Psychology.
 We escaped to Montana in 1976, searching for a place with lots of mountains (Nebraska’s are fairly limited) and a lot less people (Colorado’s are fairly unlimited!).”

 Joyce spends as much time as possible hiking with Mike, her husband of 35 years and with her two grown sons whenever they’re in the area.
 Her current geographical passion is the northern Yukon, along with canyon country (the more remote the better) and Beaverhead County, Montana (a well kept secret when it comes to the wealth of public lands!).